 Plaza de la Gavidia, 6

-I love the breakfasts at La Cacharerria, but expect to wait a long time to enjoy them.
-Often understaffed, you truly have to be in a relaxed mood to enjoy coming here.
-But, if patient, you’ll be rewarded with home baked bread and marmalades, sweet freshly squeezed orange juice and great coffee.
+I love the breakfasts at La Cacharrería, but expect to wait a long time to enjoy them.
+As it's often understaffed, you truly have to be in a relaxed mood to enjoy coming here.
+But, if patient, you'll be rewarded with homemade bread and marmalades, sweet freshly squeezed orange juice, and great coffee.

 Calle Regina, 14

-One of the most classic bars on the border of the Santa Cruz neighborhood (and only a stone’s throw from the Cathedral), it’s one of the most popular place for tapas– especially montaditos.
-They do a great serranito sandwich and a respectable pringá.
+One of the most classic bars on the border of the Santa Cruz neighborhood (and only a stone's throw from the cathedral), this is one of Seville's most popular places for tapas—especially montaditos.
+They do a great Serranito sandwich and a respectable pringá.